aws-samples/eb-java-scorekeep/README.md

         }
       ]
     }

-The Scorekeep API integration is implemented in the following files- `src/main/java/scorekeep/`
-- `RandomNameInput.java` - Bean for the input, a user ID and category.
-- `RandomNameOutput.java` - Bean for the output, a first name.
-- `RandomNameService.java` - Defines the method used to call the Lambda function.
-Combined with an AWS SDK Lambda client to create a Lambda Invoker.
-- `UserFactory.java` - **UserFactory.randomNameLambda** Creates the Lambda Invoker with `com.amazonaws.services.lambda.invoke.LambdaInvokerFactory`.
-Calls the Lambda function to generate a random name.
-- `build.gradle` - Adds the Lambda module of the AWS SDK to the Gradle build.

 # Scorekeep
 Scorekeep is a RESTful web API implemented in Java that uses Spring to provide an HTTP interface for creating and managing game sessions and users.
 This project includes the Scorekeep API and a front-end web app that consumes it.
 The front end and API can run on the same server and domain or separately, with the API running in Elastic Beanstalk and the front end served statically by a CDN.